When starting out on your journey to secure a mortgage it can seem like there is so much to learn – including a whole new language of mortgage jargon!

 What is Conveyancing?

 Conveyancing is carried out on the house buyer’s behalf by their solicitor or conveyancer.
-It is the process by which it is confirmed that the property in question is actually owned by the person selling it and that it has no outstanding loans attached to it.
+It is the process by which it is confirmed that the property in question is actually owned by the person selling it and that it will have no outstanding loans attached to it.
 Conveyancers also run searches to establish the boundaries of the property and identify any local planning applications which could affect the value of the property.

 What is a Decision in Principle?